krish-gupta-404/Number-Guessing-Game/README.md

 ---

-## 🔃 Further Updates
+## 🔃 Updates
+- v1 - Normal guessing
-- Limit the number of guesses
+- v2 - Limited the number of guesses